bfontaine/primo/README.md

 ### Command-Line

-    primo <filename>
+    primo [<filename>]

-It reads the provided filename and print its sorted version on stdout.
+It reads on `stdin` or from the provided file and print the sorted version on stdout.

 ### Library